 It is allegedly claimed that EOM is a tool particularly competitive when it comes to carry the original point cloud as only one map/layer (with EOM activated) against two maps/layers.

-Typically, considering current implementation of the V-PCC codec (TMC2 v7), it is asserted that one map/layer with EOM activated covers between 30 to 40% of all coded points for a typical loss of few percents of bitrate when compared to a two maps/layers solution.
-Per the current implementation, points that would be not coded via EOM would be coded in raw mode, with performance penalty.
+Typically, considering current implementation of the V-PCC codec (TMC2 v7), it is claimed that one layer/map is easier to decode by current terminals than two layers/maps.
+In case, a content provider would be interested in providing a faithful to the original point cloud (preserving artistic intent) or a high quality (high bitrate or lossless) reconstructed point cloud with only one layer, EOM provides significant bitrate gains (see Result section 3).
 Consequently, EOM may be a tool of interest for implementation of 1 map/layer configuration as 1 layer/map is currently premitted by the Basic profile.

 The intent of this proposal is to provide a set of restrictions on syntax elements that may allow enabling EOM with Basic profile -- conformance point A -- when it is combined with Rec1 and possibly Rec Unconstrained reconstruction profiles component (still disallowing the tool with Rec0) -- conformance point B -- while addressing technical comment.
 Proposed restrictions result in placing EOM attributes in a separate video which may be discarded by the V-PCC decoder (typically for the profile V-PCC Basic Rec Unconstrained).
-It is noted that, by design, in case of EOM presence, the decoding of geometry is not impacted compared to its non presence.
+It is noted that, by design, in case of EOM presence, the decoding of geometry is not impacted compared to its non presence as the occupancy map is required to be decoded anyway.

 The proposition consists of one constraint release and two restrictions: